baffelli/icos-cities-pipeline/README.md

 [2] Contact regarding data availability and access to empaGSN: Stephan Henne

+- Import_DB_table_PressureChamber_00_METAS.r
+  - Imports the measurement files collected during the pressure calibration at METAS (directory: K:/Carbosense/Data/Druckkammer_Versuche_Metas/Data/) into database table "PressureChamber_00_METAS"
+    - Empty database table before running the script
+    - **CS_DB_user, CS_DB_pass for Carbosense meta-database have to be set according to user in the script**
+  - Pressure calibration at METAS was carried out only once in May 2017.
+- Import_DB_table_ClimateChamber_00_DUE.r [3]
+  - Imports the measurement files (climate chamber data, CO2, pressure) collected during the climate chamber calibrations in LA064 (directory: K:/Carbosense/Data/Klimakammer_Versuche_27022017_XXXXXXXX) into database table "ClimateChamber_00_DUE"
+    - Empty database table before running the script
+    - Review code in terms of correct time zones (CEST,CET,UTC) when importing data from an additional calibration run.
+Climate chamber data is usually in local time.
+    - **CS_DB_user, CS_DB_pass for Carbosense meta-database have to be set according to user in the script**
+- Import_DB_table_PressureChamber_01_DUE.r [3]
+  - Imports the measurement files (CO2, pressure) collected during the pressure calibration in LA003 (directory: K:/Carbosense/Data//Druckkammer_Versuche_Empa_LA003/) into database table "PressureChamber_01_DUE"
+    - Empty database table before running the script
+    - Review code in terms of correct time zones (CEST,CET,UTC) when importing data from an additional calibration run.
+Pressure data from the Additel pressure instrument might be in local time.
+    - **CS_DB_user, CS_DB_pass for Carbosense meta-database have to be set according to user in the script**

+[3] Only run scripts after calibration runs have been completed.

 - DB_REF_MEAS_Processing.r **CronJob**
   - Computes columns "?_10MIN_AV" in CarboSense database tables that contain data for LP8 calibration ("NABEL_DUE", "NABEL_HAE","NABEL_RIG", "NABEL_PAY", "ClimateChamber_00_DUE", "PressureChamber_01_DUE", "PressureChamber_00_METAS").
 Only data of tables "NABEL_?" should be processed on a daily basis.
   - Filtering criteria are coded in the script and depend on specific tables